davidbauch/QDaCC/README.md

 Example:

-    --SE 'c:1.5eV:2:GX:1:1'
+    --SE 'c:1.5eV:2:G=X:1:1'

 - Cavity with `Name = c` with `Energy = 1.5eV`.
 The maximum number of photons allowed is `MaxPhotons = 2`.
-The resonator is coupled to the electronic transition `CoupledToTransition = GX` with a coupling scaling of `CouplingScaling = 1`.
+The resonator is coupled to the electronic transition `CoupledToTransition = G=X` with a coupling scaling of `CouplingScaling = 1`.
 The photons inside the resonator decay with a scaled rate of `DecayScaling = 1`.

 ### Further Examples